vaizard/glued-skeleton-modular/README.md

   - XSS prevention
   - TODO unify header generation with someting like a middleware using https://github.com/BePsvPT/secure-headers

+**Caching**

+Glued's default cache headers (see `/public/.htaccess`) allow short term assets caching.
+Please understand that performance gains based on caching always comes at the cost of security.
+Sensitive data, i.e. pdf files, or private photos will get cached (depending on configuration locally by the user's browser or on public proxies).
+While html caching is disabled out of the box, if you want full security, completely disable caching (no-cache on everything).
+For the above mentioned security considerations, when sessions are on, php sets `Pragma: no-cache` by default on the generated output.
+Don't change this unless you know what you are doing.

 ### Spider

 A microservice to crawl websites, track changes and archive and search content.